 Laura joined Episcopal Retirement Services in 1994.
 She earned a Bachelor of Arts in Biology from the University of Cincinnati and received her Master’s degree in Health Administration from Xavier University.
-She completed her thesis on Organizational Design in Healthcare while working as an intern with ERS.
+Her thesis on Organizational Design in Healthcare was completed while working as an intern with ERS.

-Nationally, Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
-In 2013, she and the Council for Lifelong Engagement (CLLE)—a program she developed which is dedicated to ending ageism while imparting the wisdom of elders to school children of all ages—received the Innovation Award and the Hobart Jackson Cultural Diversity Award from LeadingAge Ohio and LeadingAge, respectively.
+Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
+In 2013, she and the Council for Lifelong Engagement (CLLE), a program she developed which is dedicated to ending ageism while imparting the wisdom of elders to school children of all ages, were honored by LeadingAge Ohio as a recipient of the Innovation Award and by LeadingAge as the recipient of the Hobart Jackson Cultural Diversity Award.
 She is also a Fellow of the LeadingAge Leadership Academy.
-In 2015, Laura graduated from the Cincinnati USA Regional Chamber’s Leadership Cincinnati Class 38, a highly-competitive leadership development program.
-Laura and her team completed a class project entitled, "Building Community Among Parents."
+In 2015, Laura graduated from the Cincinnati USA Regional Chamber’s Leadership Cincinnati Class 38, a highly competitive leadership development program.

 From his CPA experience, Dan had a specialized focus in the senior living and affordable housing industries.
-Through these experiences, Dan provides strong financial acumen, leadership skills and industry best practices to help guide ERS’ financial policies and practices into the future.
+Dan provides strong financial acumen, leadership skills, and industry best practices to help guide ERS’s financial policies and practices into the future through these experiences.

 Joan Wetzel has worked in human resources and organizational leadership for the past 25 years in for-profit and not-for-profit organizations.
-At ERS, she serves as Vice President of Human Resources and Organizational Development where she provides strategic leadership in the areas of building and maintaining a strong desired culture, human resources management, leadership development, workforce planning, corporate compliance, and more.
+At ERS, she serves as Vice President of Human Resources and Organizational Development.
+She provides strategic leadership in building and maintaining a strong desired culture, human resources management, leadership development, workforce planning, corporate compliance, and more.